-Without qualifying the audit opinion, attention is invited to a) Note No.50(a) to the Standalone Financial Statements, which explains the period of lease relating to the leasehold land on which one of the manufacturing units of the Company (Unit-II) is operating has since expired on June 30, 2017, for which requests for renewal have been filed by the Company with Govt. of Tamil Nadu, (the Lessor) and extension of lease is awaited.
+Without qualifying the audit opinion, attention is invited to

+Note No.53 to the Standalone Financial Statements, which explains the period of lease relating to the leasehold land on which one of the manufacturing units of the Company (Unit-II) is operating has since expired on June 30, 2017, for which requests for renewal have been filed by the Company with Govt. of Tamil Nadu, (the Lessor) and extension of lease is awaited.
 Pending renewal of lease, no adjustments have been made in the Standalone Financial Statements for the year for any potential impact of non-renewal of land lease which is unascertainable at this point of time.
-Further the management is confident of obtaining the renewal of lease of land in the due course.
+Further the management is confident of obtaining the renewal of lease of land in the due course, relying on the same the implementation of Ind AS 116- Leases has been based on lease renewal period applied and current lease rent payments as per the latest demand.